-- 100% real food recipes that are simple, straight-forward and family-friendly.
+- 100% real food recipes that are simple, straightforward, and family-friendly.

 - Recipes that are quick to make, and all of them can be made in under an hour.

-- A plan that comes in right around $60 for a family of four!
+- A plan that comes in right around $75 for a family of four!

 - Sweetener.
-This meal plan has just one recipe that calls for 1-2 tablespoons of sweetener and you really can use whatever sweetener you have… honey, maple syrup and all variations of granulated sugar will work.
+This meal plan has just one recipe that calls for 1-2 Tablespoons of sweetener, and you really can use whatever sweetener you have…honey, maple syrup, and all variations of granulated sugar will work.
 And if you don’t have any, just leave it out!
 We’re always on a mission to quit sugar anyway, right?

-Have no fear though – I have NO DOUBT the ingredients you buy for this meal plan will provide extras you can use to cover breakfasts and/or lunches.
+I have NO DOUBT the ingredients you buy for this meal plan will provide extras you can use to cover breakfasts and/or lunches.
 Here’s why:

 - Every meal on this menu is something I have personally made for my family.
 Every single meal covers dinner for the four of us AND enough for at least one leftover lunch (usually two).

 - Look at other stores like Walmart and Costco!
-I did side-by-side cost comparisons of ALDI vs. Walmart and ALDI vs. Costco and you might be surprised at what I found out!
+I did side-by-side cost comparisons of ALDI vs. Walmart and ALDI vs. Costco, and you might be surprised at what I found out!

 - Italian Sausage Links: You will use sausage links in Italian Sausage, Peppers, and Onions on Hoagie Rolls.
 Yum!

-Meat Total: $14.29
+Meat Total: $18.29

 - Cheddar Cheese: Cheese is typically cheaper (but not always!) when you buy it in a block and shred it yourself.
 Feel free to go the block route or buy already shredded.